streamr-dev/examples/RaspberryPiClient/README.md

 #  Raspberry Pi CPU Usage Stream
 This simple node script first reads through the RPi system to get the CPU usage.

-I have several helper functions which help to convert the data into a percentage for better readability.
-I've also created a Streamr stream which I publish to whenever I call the method to retrieve the CPU data.
-I call this method every 1 second so it publishes a data point to the streamr every second.
+## Setting Up

+Install dependencies using npm or yarn:

+`npm install` or `yarn install`

+This script requires an ethereum private key.
+You should create a `.env` file in the root directory and add this line:

+`ETHEREUM_PRIVATE_KEY=`

+Paste your private key after the equals sign.

+## Running

+Use `npm run start` or `yarn start` to run node script.